zwaldowski/zed-pbxproj/README.md

 # zed-pbxproj

-This Zed extension provides syntax highlighting for Xcode project files (`.pbxproj`) to make it easier to resolve merge conflicts.
+This Zed extension provides syntax highlighting for Xcode project (`.pbxproj`) and strings (`.strings`) files to make it easier to resolve merge conflicts.

 ## Usage

-Language support engages automatically when editing a file with the `.pbxproj` extension.
+Language support engages automatically when editing files with the `.pbxproj` or `.strings` extensions.

 ## Acknowledgements